Nothing in the world can take the place of Persistence.

 To keep the passion, constantly remind yourself of the benefits you are expecting from your efforts.
 Keeping your thoughts constantly on the benefits of your sales goals will allow you to dispense with failure quickly and decisively re-adjust your sales efforts .

-Persistence is Not Pushy.
 Persistence is sometimes confused with being pushy and a lack or respect for the prospect.
 Sales persistence demands respect for and good rapport with your prospects.
 It is much easier to follow-up with someone you have a good relationship with.
 Your ability to follow-up will determine your success in sales.
 If you ever feel that your prospect is pulling back because of your follow up, you may want to try saying something like, “I don’t want to seem over eager or as anything less than professional.
 How would you like me to follow up with you?”

 Professionals who maintain a sense of humor gain respect.
 Plus it’s good for you.
 When you laugh, you release endorphins in the brain that make you feel better.
 You have more energy to tackle sales challenges.
 People are drawn to people that are upbeat and have a positive jovial frame of mind.